farmione/farmione/README.md

 ![](https://raw.githubusercontent.com/farmione/farmione/master/header.png)
 ### Hi there 👋

-I am **Misbah**, a software developer focused in backend development.
+I am **Misbah**, a software developer focused on backend development.
-* Open to remote positions
-* Time can be adjusted by up to 4 hours within the range of GMT to GMT+9

 #### Language, Database and Tools:
-* Either used in personal project or in production
+* Either used in personal projects or in production

 | Hands on | Down on pipeline |
 |----------|-----------------|